 Scourie is home to one of the most ‘cool’ campsites in Scotland.
 Campers pitch up in the inlet next to the water.
 For more information check out our campsite guide coming soon.

-Durness is a very small area in the north west however it is a good base for Cape Wrath boat trips and visits to Smoo Cave.
-Balnakeil beach is also located at Durness, breathtaking turquoise waters and white sand dunes.
+Durness is a very small area in the north-west however it is a good base for Cape Wrath boat trips and visits to Smoo Cave.
+Balnakeil beach is also located in Durness, breathtaking turquoise waters and white sand dunes.
 John Lennon used to holiday here, now you can too rock star!
 Durness has a hostel and an incredible (albeit very exposed) campsite.
 There is a local Spar shop (limited groceries, maximum snacks) as well as restaurant/bar next to the Sango Sands campsite.

 Hostels in Durness

 Right next to Smoo Cave (and Sango Sands campsite) you will find Durness Smoo Youth Hostel.
 Yet another family and dog-friendly (regretting not taking our German shepherd/husky, Bowie) SYHA hostel with dorms and private rooms.
 Self-catering kitchen, drying room and coal-burning stove heated area also provided.